Interview by Allan Gardner

-For those that are not familiar with your work, could you tell us a little bit of your background and your aims behind your practice exploring around the nature of the landscape and the nature of photography?
+For those that are not familiar with your work, could you tell us a little bit about your background and the aims behind your practice exploring the nature of the landscape and the nature of photography?

 The industrial landscape in and around Teesside in North-East England is unique.
-Allegedly, it inspired Ridley Scott’s scenography in Blade Runner as much as Tokyo did: Scott grew up there as well.
-So my very earliest work when I began to use a camera started with documenting that architecture.
-The ideas of ‘the technological’ and ‘the industrial’ were my earliest starting points.
-The tension or relationship between the technological, and ‘the natural’ still preoccupy me, of course.
-The related problem of how we, as non-specialists know ‘science’, and how it is publically depicted, became my second source of fascination.
+It inspired Ridley Scott’s scenography in Blade Runner as much as Tokyo did: Scott grew up there as well.
+So my very earliest work, when I began to use a camera, started with documenting that architecture.
+My earliest starting points were the ideas of ‘the technological’ and ‘the industrial’.
+The tension or relationship between the technological and ‘the natural’ still preoccupy me.
+The related problem of how we, as non-specialists, know ‘science’ and how it is publically depicted became my second source of fascination.

 What activities does ‘science’ consist of?
-How can we imagine, and visualize them?
+How can we imagine and visualize them?
 Those issues run right through my work.
 What we call ‘the sciences’ became ‘materials’ to me in the way sculptors use materials.
 In particular, the kinds of architecture they need or develop became an obsession for me, in the way that the Bechers had looked at ‘heavy industry’.
-Architecture mediated how we imagine a discipline, or a discourse: it provides us with symbols, and images of, in the case of science, how the world is changing and what the future will bring.
+Architecture mediates how we imagine a discipline or a discourse: it provides us with symbols, and images of, in the case of science, how the world is changing and what the future will bring.

 Since 2011 I have been working with Geomorphologists and Geologists at the University of Northumbria to explore the 3D mapping of glacial landscapes and observe the effects of climate change over short timescales.
-Ever since that point, I have been working to develop the processes that they use, which led to me directly supporting PhD student Mark Allan and research project between 2013 and 2017.
+Since then, I have been working to develop the processes they use, which led to me directly supporting PhD student Mark Allan and their research project between 2013 and 2017.

-As part of this collaboration, I have been directly involved in the development of cutting-edge photogrammetric (photographic) survey techniques, and application of these to document glacial change in Europe.
-Photogrammetric surveys can create a record of what a place is, or was, at a very particular point in history, when the climate might reach a tipping point.
-I was initially interested in this technology for the power of observation it offered.
-It provided a means of examining the ‘architecture’ of a site in unprecedented detail, with an unparalleled ‘objectivity’.
-I saw that by working with these new techniques it could be possible to create a new aesthetic language and develop an intimate and dynamic realisation of the Earth’s rapidly retreating glaciers.
+As part of this collaboration, I have been directly involved in developing cutting-edge photogrammetric (photographic) survey techniques and applying these to document glacial change in Europe.
+Photogrammetric surveys can record what a place is, or was, at a particular point in history, when the climate might be tipping.
+I was initially interested in this technology for its power of observation.
+It provided a means of examining the ‘architecture’ of a site in unprecedented detail, with unparalleled ‘objectivity’.
+I saw that by working with these new techniques, it could be possible to create a new aesthetic language and develop an intimate and dynamic realisation of the Earth’s rapidly retreating glaciers.

 What was the biggest challenge you faced for its development, either technical or conceptual?

 Working on and around glaciers can be dangerous.
-The dynamic nature of the glaciers themselves and the fast-changing weather in the mountains means that there are always risks to be managed.
-The work evolved over several years and there were technical challenges along the way but as with any research, these were very much a part of the natural development of the work.
+The dynamic nature of the glaciers themselves and the fast-changing weather in the mountains means there are always risks to manage.
+The work evolved over several years, and there were technical challenges along the way, but as with any research, these were very much a part of the natural development of the work.

 What has been your experience of this artist-scientist collaboration?

 The intersection of art and science is something that I have explored in my work now for nearly two decades.
-The recent work has been more direct, collaborating with scientists has enabled me to work with new mapping and imaging tools but just as important have been the conversations with the scientists that I’ve worked with.
+The recent work has been more direct.
+Collaborating with scientists has enabled me to work with new mapping and imaging tools, but just as important has been the conversations with the scientists I’ve worked with.

-In 2011 I didn’t start out on this research with an explicit objective in terms the art I would make.
-I had some strong ideas, and an intense curiosity to explore.
+In 2011 I didn’t start out on this research with an explicit objective regarding the art I would make.
+I had some strong ideas and an intense curiosity to explore.
 I was excited by the possibilities of working with these new materials.
-I made a commitment to the journey of collaboration and through this process, the work naturally evolved.
+I committed to the journey of collaboration, and the work naturally evolved through this process.

-Working with the latest geo-cartographic innovations it is possible for hundreds of photographs taken from a helicopter, or by a drone, to be meticulously compiled and plotted using GPS coordinates.
-The result is a large scale ‘mosaic’ image of the landscape, or in this case Glacier, in an unprecedented level of detail.
+Working with the latest geo-cartographic innovations, it is possible for hundreds of photographs taken from a helicopter or by a drone to be meticulously compiled and plotted using GPS coordinates.
+The result is a large-scale ‘mosaic’ image of the landscape, or in this case, Glacier, in unprecedented detail.
 Traverse realises this level of detail through a series of moving images, which intimately explore these unique and ephemeral forms.